-Although Maine is a state we visited many years ago, we were not yet bird watchers at that time.
+Although Maine is a state we visited many years ago, we were not yet birdwatchers then.
 This trip provided a great opportunity to add to our eBird list.
 Our first stop was Quoddy Head State Park, where we saw an impressive variety of birds.
 Some of our favorites included the Golden-crowned Kinglet, Brown Creeper, Purple Finch, American Goldfinch, and Magnolia Warbler.
 Seeing 22 different species at our first stop was an excellent way to begin our birdwatching adventure.
-Next, we headed to Lubec, the northernmost location in Maine.
+Next, we headed to Lubec, Maine’s northernmost location.
 Here, we were able to add Swainson’s Thrush, Hermit Thrush, and a Black-throated Green Warbler to our list.
-Although the bridge to Canada was closed due to COVID-19, we could see the Mulholland Point Light across the water in Canada.
+Although the bridge to Canada was closed due to COVID-19, we could see the Mulholland Point Light across the water.
 We were also thrilled to add the Common Eider to our Canada life list.

 Maine Seabirding